Artificial

 some

-time to understand and react to most them.
+time to understand and react to most of them.

 But intelligence